JavaZakariae/Linux-commands/README.md

 #### Users and groups
   -  `sudo addgroup coursegroup`: to create a group with name `coursegroup`, we can check if the group was added by checking the following file `etc/group`.
   -  `sudo adduser --ingroup coursegroup user1`: to create a new user in the group `coursegroup`.
 We can check if the user was succefuly added by checking the following file `etc/passwd`.
   -  `sudo adduser user2`: when executing this command, a new user will be created `user2`, a group with the same name will also be created, and the new user will be added to that `group`.
   -  `su - user1`: change current linux user to `user1`.

+#### Umask
+  - umask means user mask.
+Based on the umask value, default permissions will be there for files and directories.
+The default umask value is `022`.
+  - Default permissions for files: `666`- umask value, `666`-`022`=`644`, it means read and write for the user, read for the group and the others.
+  - Default permissions for directories: `777`- umask value, `755`-`022`=`644`, it means read, write and execute for the user, read and execute for the group and the others.
+  - To congigure ou own umask value, by using the umask command: `umask 002`.
+  - Se case:
+    - For newly created files, default permission should be `444`, what should be the mask value: `444=666-umask=222`.
+    - The most used umask values are:
+      - `022`: `644` on files means read and write for the user, read for the group and others.
+      - `002`: `664` on files means read and write for the user and the group, read for the others.
+      - `077`: `600` on files means read for the user, nothing for the group and others.
+      - `007`: `660` on files means read and write for the user and the group, nothing for others.

 ## Stackoverflow questions
 - [What is the difference between ps and top command?](https://unix.stackexchange.com/questions/62176/what-is-the-difference-between-ps-and-top-command)